In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

 The coup has turned focus on Min Aung Hlaing, the commander in chief of the armed forces.
 The military on Monday declared a state of emergency for a year, transferring power to Min Aung Hlaing and installing Myint Swe, a former general, as the president of the government.

 Min Aung Hlaing, who had been due to retire in July, is widely believed to harbor civilian political ambitions.
-Unlike his predecessors, who largely shunned the spotlight and relied on the dry dispatches of state media to relay their activities, he adopted a more high-profile and international role since taking up the position in 2011.
+Unlike his predecessors, who largely shunned the spotlight and relied on the dry dispatches of state media to relay their activities, he adopted a more high-profile role since taking up the position in 2011.

 He was a prolific presence on Facebook before he was banned from the platform for hate speech against the Rohingya minority, who his troops targeted in a scorched-earth campaign in 2017 that drove more than a million from their homes.
 He sat for interviews with international outlets such as the BBC and The Washington Post — unprecedented for the military — and frequently traveled abroad.
 With his path to a civilian political role dwindling, there was the possibility of him “going from the most powerful man in the country to a retiree,” said Mathieson.

-Others note that Suu Kyi’s attempts to change the constitution — a core promise of her successful 2015 campaign — raised personal frictions between her and the commander in chief.
-Those changes would have curbed the military’s political power, but were unlikely to succeed, as the military holds veto power over any changes.
+Others noted that Suu Kyi’s attempts to change the constitution to curb the military’s power — a core promise of her successful 2015 campaign — raised personal frictions between her and the commander in chief, despite the military’s ability to veto the changes.

-“With the prospects of a second five-year NLD term and increased pressure for a constitutional revision, casual — if not expected — civil-military frictions…have morphed into open conflict,” said Renaud Egreteau, an associate professor at City University of Hong Kong and the author of books on Myanmar.
+“With the prospects of a second five-year NLD term and increased pressure for a constitutional revision, casual — if not expected — civil-military frictions … have morphed into open conflict,” said Renaud Egreteau, an associate professor at City University of Hong Kong who has written books on Myanmar.

 Sanctions loom

-Both the White House and Secretary of State Antony Blinken expressed alarm at the developments, urging the military to reverse course.
+The White House and Secretary of State Antony Blinken expressed alarm and urged the military to reverse course.

 “The United States opposes any attempt to alter the outcome of recent elections or impede Myanmar’s democratic transition, and will take action against those responsible if these steps are not reversed,” the White House said.

-Sen. Bob Menendez (D.-N.J.), incoming chairman of the Senate Foreign Relations Committee, strongly condemned the detentions, and said the United States and its allies should “impose strict economic sanctions, as well as other measures, against the Tatmadaw and the military leadership” of Myanmar.
+Sen. Robert Menendez (D.-N.J.), incoming chairman of the Senate Foreign Relations Committee, condemned the detentions, and said Washington and its allies should “impose strict economic sanctions, as well as other measures, against the Tatmadaw and the military leadership” of Myanmar.

 Mitchell, the former ambassador, said it was hard to gauge how much support the United States would get from its allies on sanctions.
-At one time Myanmar was subjected to harsh economic sanctions that crippled its economy.
+At one time Myanmar was subjected to harsh sanctions that crippled its economy.
 Those were mostly dropped in 2016 under the Obama administration, but targeted sanctions returned against military leaders for their role in the Rohingya crackdown.
 One possible target for new sanctions could be military-owned enterprises, which have deep roots in the economy.

 “There are all kinds of things that are possible,” Mitchell said.
 “But the key will be, because the country is so desperate right now, that [actions] don’t hurt the people of the country.”